sgrayban/HubConnect/UniversalDrivers/readme.txt

-This drivers can be imported into either Hubitat or SmartThings.
+All of these drivers can be imported into either Hubitat or SmartThings.